hassrm08/Ryan_Portfolio/README.md

 # [Project 3: Loan Default Prediction](https://github.com/hassrm08/Loan_Predict)

-The final project for DS705 - Statistical Methods included the observation, cleaning, and analysis of structured loan data to predict the likelihood that a potential borrower would default on their loan.
+The Loan Default Project included the observation, cleaning, and analysis of structured loan data to predict the likelihood that a potential borrower would default on their loan.

 Data was taken from 50,000 loans.
 The dataset included 30 potential predictor variables.